galaxyproject/training-material/Introduction/tutorials/Introduction.md

 Now we have information about the exon locations, but our question was which exon contains the largest number of SNPs, so let's get some information about SNP locations from UCSC as well:

 :pencil2: ***Hands on!***

-1. Return to the UCSC tool `Get Data -> UCSC Main`
+1. Return to the UCSC tool `Get Data -> UCSC Main - table browser`
 2. This time change the setting in **group** to `Variation`

  ![](../images/101_06.png)